mehulagg/gitlab/doc/push_rules/push_rules.md

 \.exe$
 ```

-Example: prevent a specific configuration file in the repository root from being pushed.
+Example: prevent a specific configuration file in the repository root from being pushed:

 ```plaintext
 ^config\.yml$